 Meet the Instructor

-Eleven years and kicking
+Thirteen years and kicking

 A Kansas native, I grew up near Bazine, Kan. — somewhere out there between Hays, Great Bend and Dodge City.
 I have an undergraduate degree from Fort Hays State University and a master’s from Kansas State.
 At both schools, I worked for the student newspaper — writing, shooting photos, editing and designing.
 Before coming to Wichita State in 2007, I worked at The Wichita Eagle as a visual journalist and design editor for five years.

 I live in Derby, where my husband, Adam, is the director of bands at Derby High.
 We have two sons.
 Kyle is 15 and is a freshman in high school.
 He’s a reader, artist and musician, and he’s a video-game-playing kid who thinks he wants to be a game designer or a writer (film) some day.
 He’s smart and funny, but quiet as a mouse if he doesn’t know you.
 Noah is 11, and he loves people and sports.
 All people.
 All sports.
 Basketball and baseball are his favorites, but for fun, you can find him playing: tennis, ping-pong, air hockey, pickle ball, soccer, football and golf.
 When he grows up, he wants to play in the NBA (Oklahoma City Thunder) or in the major leagues (KC Royals).